BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/05_deployment.md

 # Deployment
-Since the build and deploy stages are separate, and we have a built image, we can deploy this image into our remining project spaces.
+Since the build and deploy stages are separate, and we have a built image, we can now deploy this image into our dev project.

+## The Dev Project
+The dev project is what will hold the actual deployed applications.
+In this case, we will deploy RocketChat and MongoDB to the dev namespace.

-#### Create an Image-Based Deployment
+## Create an Image-Based Deployment
 Navigate to the configured `dev` project and deploy an image.

 - From the Overview tab, select `Deploy Image`, or from the top right corner from the drop down `Add to Project`